From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Multi-wavelength Analysis

 \subsubsection{Joint Swift XRT and BAT}

 We performed joint spectral analysis using data from XRT and BAT to constrain the spectral component at lower energies.
 For the joint fitting, we used $\chi^2$ statistics for the BAT data and C-statistics for the XRT data.
-We modelled the spectra in energy band 0.3--150~keV using two functions: PL and smoothly broken power law (SBPL).
+We modelled the spectra in the 0.3--150~keV energy band using two functions: PL and smoothly broken power law (SBPL).
+The SBPL is defined as: